phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 In contrast, this second interaction is perfectly clear.
 The client requested `http://www.example.com/some-identifier` to process a clinical Appointment request and it successfully responded with an OperationOutcome response that details the results of the processing.
 Intermediaries are able to parse and manipulate the message, perhaps defaulting values of the appointment request, or adding and/or removing links from the response, or maybe redirecting the message to different resources based on the profile information.

-The profile parameter SHOULD be a dereferenceable URI that resolves to a document that appropriately describes the document profile, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc..

 ## Code-On-Demand

 In order to further promote modifiability of a system REST defines code-on-demand as an optional constraint.
 An optional constraint would observe desired behavior where supported, but with the understanding that it may not be the general case.
 Code-on-demand is a style of code mobility in which the processing logic is moved from the server into the client, thus providing dynamic extensibility; functionality can be added to a deployed component without impacting the rest of the system.

-Very similar to HTML's script element PHTAL provides ways to embed code into its representations.

 Ultimately, application servers may prefer if legacy clients could adapt to new representations or communication protocols instead of having to support overloaded versions of a feature.
 At the cost of visibility, code-on-demand allows application servers to re-program a deployed component to support new features, thus freeing the server from the responsibility of maintaining backwards compatibility.

 It's worthy to mention other advantages of code-on-demand outside of modifiability.
 Scalability of the server is improved, since it can off-load work to the client.
 User-perceived performance and efficiency are enhanced when the code can adapt its actions to the client’s environment and interact with the user locally rather than through remote interactions.

+Very similar to HTML's script element PHTAL provides ways to embed code into its representations.

 ### Script Object